8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230315/content.md

 Not enough cash left in the Roth IRA settlement account to place more orders.

 This contribution, coupled with the orders, brought short-term assets down to 3 percent of the portfolio.
-3 percent in the low [guardrail](/essays-and-editorials/guidelines-and-guardrails/).
+3 percent is the low [guardrail](/essays-and-editorials/guidelines-and-guardrails/).
 I decided most of the paycheck would stay as short-term assets.

 I contributed to the 401k automatically.
 I contributed the regular amount to the [.Health Savings Account](HSA).
 I put the amount I’d typically invest into the runway account.
 I put the regular amount into savings and the tax account.
 And I paid the credit cards.
 The remaining amount I transferred to the Federal Money Market account at Vanguard; as if I were going to place orders.